Rubayet19/personal-api-dashboard/memory.md

 - Using shadcn/ui components based on Radix UI primitives
 - Consistent error handling with Toast notifications
 - Responsive design that works on all devices
+- Modal-based pattern for authentication to improve user experience

+#### Authentication System
+- Modal-based authentication system using Shadcn UI Dialog component
+- Self-contained AuthModal component with both login and signup forms
+- Form switching within the modal without page navigation
+- Form validation using Zod and React Hook Form
+- Support for Google authentication (placeholder)
+- Improved user experience by keeping users on the landing page
+- JWT token-based authentication with secure storage

 #### Request Builder State Persistence
 - Using React Context API with the RequestBuilderContext provider